 The failure of the CFP to achieve its stated objectives can, in large part, be attributed to the way in which decisions are made.
 Today, even very detailed management measures are decided at the highest political level: the Council of Ministers.
-As a political body, the Council is moved by short-term, often national, economic interest, rather than a shared vision of how to ensure long-term sustainable fisheries.
-The Lisbon Treaty will not change this.
-The flaws in decision-making are further aggravated by a lack of meaningful participation and consultation of the stakeholders most affected.
+As a political body, the Council is moved by short-term, economic interest, rather than a shared vision of how to ensure long-term sustainable fisheries.
+A ratified Lisbon Treaty will not improve this as the decision on annual fishing opportunities (TACs) will remain the competency of the Council of Ministers.
+This process is aggravated by a lack of meaningful participation and consultation by all stakeholders and rarely involves those most affected.

-In order to achieve long-term sustainable fisheries, OCEAN2012 proposes that the process of decision-making be fundamentally changed.
-We suggest that the Council of Ministers and the European Parliament focus on the over-arching vision and objectives of the CFP and leave the detailed implementation to more appropriate bodies such as the Commission, Member States, or new decentralised management bodies.
+In order to achieve long-term sustainable fisheries, OCEAN2012 proposes that the decision-making structure and processes be fundamentally modified.
+We suggest that the Council of Ministers - and, under a ratified Lisbon Treaty, the European Parliament - focus on the overarching vision and objectives of the CFP and leave the detailed implementation to more appropriate bodies such as the Commission, Member States, or new bodies.

-OCEAN2012 proposes that there are different hierarchical steps in decision-making:
+Ocean 2012 asserts that there are different hierarchical steps in decision-making:

-- Setting overall, long-term policy objectives (at which level of abundance should fish stocks be maintained?); - Determining the available fish resources (how much fish can be caught?); - Determining the amount and type of fishing power (how should fishing take place?); - Allocating access to the resource (who should be allowed to fish and where?).
+- Setting overall, long-term policy objectives (at which level of abundance should fish stocks be restored and maintained?); - Determining the available fish resources (how much fish can be caught?); - Determining the amount and type of fishing capacity (how and where should fishing take place?); and - Allocating of access to the resource (who should be allowed to fish?).